noelbohlin/CS50P/README.md

 ## Overview

-The CS50P course covers various topics in computer science and programming using the Python language.
+The CS50 ’s Introduction to Programming with Python course covers various topics in computer science and programming using the Python language.
 Each problem set provided in the course focuses on different aspects of programming and problem-solving.

 ## Problem Sets

 The solutions are organized by problem set, each in its respective directory.
 Here is a list of the problem sets included:

-- Problem Set 0: Scratch
+- Problem Set 0: Functions, Variables
-- Problem Set 1: Python Basics
+- Problem Set 1: Conditionals
-- Problem Set 2: Arrays
+- Problem Set 2: Loops
-- Problem Set 3: Algorithms
+- Problem Set 3: Exceptions
-- Problem Set 4: Memory
+- Problem Set 4: Libraries
-- Problem Set 5: Data Structures
+- Problem Set 5: Unit Tests
-- Problem Set 6: Python Libraries
+- Problem Set 6: File I/O
-- Problem Set 7: SQL
+- Problem Set 7: Regular Expressions
-- Problem Set 8: HTML, CSS, JavaScript
+- Problem Set 8: Object-Oriented Programming
-- Problem Set 9: Flask
 - Final Project

 ## Installation